 - 3 tbsp vegetable oil

 Tear the lettuce into easy-to-eat pieces.
-Put the lettuce pieces into a bowl of cold water and let rest for about 20 min or until crisp.
-Strain, then dry further with a paper towel.
+Rest the lettuce pieces in a bowl of cold water for about 20 minutes until crisp.
+Strain, then dry with a paper towel.

-Place the flour-coated pork in the pot of hot water and immediately remove from heat.
-Use cooking chopsticks to slowly and gently loosen the pork and let cook for 2–3 min or until cooked through.
-Strain dry.
+Place the pork in the pot of hot water, then immediately turn off the heat.
+Use cooking chopsticks to gently loosen the pork slices and cook for 2–3 minutes until cooked through, then strain.

-Make the dressing: remove the pit from the umeboshi pickled plum and use a knife to finely chop/mash the fruit.
-Transfer to a small bowl.
-Add the vinegar and mix thoroughly with a spoon.
-Add the soy sauce and sugar and mix in, then mix in the vegetable oil a bit at a time, until the dressing is thickened.
+Make the [Ume plum dressing].
+Remove the pit from the umeboshi and use a knife to finely chop the flesh.
+Transfer to a small bowl, add the vinegar and mix thoroughly with a spoon.
+Mix in the soy sauce and sugar.
+Add the vegetable oil a little at a time, until the dressing thickens.

 Tear the shiso leaves by hand into easy-to-eat pieces.
 Remove the stems from the cherry tomatoes and cut into quarters.
-Arrange the lettuce on the plate, then add the shiso leaves and cherry tomatoes, and top with the cooled cooked pork.
-Pour the dressing over top.
+Arrange the lettuce, shiso leaves and cherry tomatoes on a plate, then top with the pork.
+Pour the [Ume plum dressing] over top.